Skip to main content

 csrf_token

 The csrf_token template tag allows to compute and insert the value of the CSRF token into a template.
-This tag can only be used for templates that are rendered as part of a handler (for example by leveraging #render or one of the generic handlers involving rendered templates).
+This tag can only be used in templates that are rendered as part of a handler (for example by leveraging #render or one of the generic handlers involving rendered templates).

 This can be used to insert the CSRF token into a hidden form input so that it gets sent to the handler processing the form data for example.
 Indeed, handlers will automatically perform a CSRF check in order to protect unsafe requests (ie. requests whose methods are not GET, HEAD, OPTIONS, or TRACE):